ghc-proposals/ghc-proposals/proposals/0000-partial-field-behavior.md

 ### Per Type and Per Field

 The [proposal to enable `NoFieldSelectors` on a per-type and per-field basis](https://github.com/ghc-proposals/ghc-proposals/pull/512), while not currently accepted, seems to be positively received by the community.
-In the spirit of anticipating obvious extensions, these extensions should *also* be applicable on a per-datatype and per-field basis, instead of only on the per-moduel basis.
+In the spirit of anticipating obvious extensions, these extensions should *also* be applicable on a per-datatype and per-field basis, instead of only on the per-module basis.

 ## Examples